Cairo-Henrique/BeatsPerMinute-Prediction/README.md

 ## Results

-The project aims to achieve a low RMSE on the test set, indicating accurate BPM predictions.
+The project achieved a low RMSE on the prediction set, but the dataset appears to be too noisy or too short, not allowing the model to go much further.
 The ensemble model is expected to provide better performance compared to individual models.

-## Future Work

-*   Further feature engineering to create more informative features.
-*   Exploring other advanced regression models.
-*   Implementing more sophisticated ensemble techniques.
-*   Investigating alternative evaluation metrics.
-*   Deploying the trained model for real-time BPM prediction.